karmab/kcli/doc/index.rst

 a *–container* flag.

-Also note that while python sdk is used when connecting locally, commands are rather proxied other ssh when using a remote host ( reasons beeing to prevent mismatch of version between local and remote docker and because enabling remote access for docker is considered insecure and needs some uncommon additional steps )
+Also note that while python sdk is used when connecting locally, commands are rather proxied other ssh when using a remote hypervisor ( reasons beeing to prevent mismatch of version between local and remote docker and because enabling remote access for docker is considered insecure and needs some uncommon additional steps )

-Finally, note that if using the docker version of kcli against your local host , you’ll need to pass a docker socket:
+Finally, note that if using the docker version of kcli against your local hypervisor , you’ll need to pass a docker socket:

 ``docker run --rm -v /var/run/libvirt:/var/run/libvirt -v ~/.ssh:/root/.ssh -v /var/run/docker.sock:/var/run/docker.sock karmab/kcli``